lodsdev/DB-manager/README.md

 ]]
 ```

-To receive data in location, this necessary instantiate the class of service.
+To receive data in location, it is necessary instantiate the service class.

 ```lua
 local service = RepoServiceClass(sql, repo)